fzymek/AndroidAuth/README.md

-# AndroidAuth

-This app demonstrates use of AccountManager & Android Authenticator as mechanism for managing user accounts on Android phone/tablet

-# LICENSE
-This code is releaseed under "Beerware" license:

 "THE BEER-WARE LICENSE" (Revision 42):
 <zymek.dev@gmail.com> wrote this file.
 As long as you retain this notice you
 can do whatever you want with this stuff.
 If we meet some day, and you think